golang/proposal/design/draft-fuzzing.md

 `go test` will not respect `-p` when running with `-fuzz`, as it doesn't make sense to fuzz multiple packages at the same time.

+There will also be a new flag, `-fuzzcache` introduced to `go clean`.
+When this flag is not set, `go clean` will not automatically remove generated corpus files, even though they are written into a subdirectory of `$GOCACHE`.
+In order to remove the generated corpus files, one must run `go clean -fuzzcache`, which will remove all generated corpus in `$GOCACHE`.

 ## Open questions and future work

 ### Fuzzing engine supports multiple targets at once